Consultation with Brian Shilhavy

 In 2014 Shilhavy was the first to use the term “medical kidnapping” and start documenting cases of families losing their children to corrupt Child Protective Services (CPS) agencies across the nation that were often removing children from good parents and good homes simply based on the testimony of “medical experts” who disagreed with parents.
 MedicalKidnap.com was established to feature these kinds of stories so that the parents would have a voice to tell their side of the story.

 Brian Shilhavy is now available as a consultant for limited amounts of time.
-The first two hours must be purchased ahead of time for Mr. Shilhavy to look at the proposed project needing consultation, and after reviewing the proposed project Mr. Shilhavy will either refund the first two hours and decline the consultation, or setup an initial 1-hour conference to discuss the project.
+The first hour must be purchased ahead of time for Mr. Shilhavy to look at the proposed project needing consultation, and after reviewing the proposed project Mr. Shilhavy will either refund the first two hours and decline the consultation, or setup an initial 1-hour conference to discuss the project.

 If after the initial first hour the proposed client is unsatisfied for any reason and does not want to proceed, that initial charge for two hours of consulting will be fully refunded to the client, if the refund is requested within 30 days.